-- A new hardware feature object describing the presentation capabilities of the token; and - A new signature mechanism, which allows the caller to submit the information to be signed, rather than the digest of the information.
+- a new hardware feature object describing the presentation capabilities of the token; and - a new signature mechanism, which allows the caller to submit the information to be signed, rather than the digest of the information.

-1.1 About Personal Trusted Devices
+2. Personal Trusted Devices

-1.1.1 Background
+2.1 Background

+This amendment introduces support for Personal Trusted Devices in PKCS #11.
 The term "personal trusted device" (PTD) is characterized in [2] as something which "is personal, controlled and used by one person and carried by that person most of the time...has an application platform with associated user interfaces for transaction related services such as banking, payment, bonus programs...[and] has the security functionality required for transaction related services: secure sessions, authentication and authorization."
 Further, the PTD "contains a Security Element, which is used for protecting its most critical data, such as private keys."